 Bright hues dominate her ethnic costume and accessories

 She performs wearing bright colours.
-Teejan dons with a long-braided hair, vermillion sindoor, betel-red lips and kohl-darkened eyes.
+Teejan dons with long-braided hair, vermillion sindoor, betel-red lips and kohl-darkened eyes.
 Her voice is her biggest boon.
 Her powerful narration recreates Pandava history for the viewers.

-Bitter first marriage and hardships
+A bitter first marriage and hardships